JAMES WALTER SCHILDROTH,

 During the life time of any architect many projects are designed but are never built.

-They are worth showing here for the student of architecture and as an example of the scope of my work.
+They are worth showing here for the student of architecture and as an example of the scope of my design work.

 West Virginia Project 2006 Central Cottage Complex click to see more images.